 Finback Brewery (78-01 77th Ave, Ridgewood) produces “good beer for good friends.”
 The brewery’s large, minimal taproom parallels the modern design of its beer cans, but don’t expect to see any around NYC: Finback is distributed to bars in draft format only.
 While you’re there, explore the “sour/funky beer room,” where Finback stocks a variety of their most inventive combinations.

-Get Here: Take the M line to the end of the line, Middle Village-Metropolitan Av.
+Get Here: Take the M line to the end of the line, Middle Village-Metropolitan Avenue.
 Finback is a long but pleasant jaunt from the station; follow Metropolitan Ave to 78th St (Finback is across Cooper Ave).

 Photos courtesy of: kaidialeigh.